 Friend of the Sea’s Sustainable Aquaculture Certification criteria involves an environmental impact assessment which must confirm no impact on critical habitat, compliance with water quality parameters, no use of harmful antifouling nor growth hormones, compliance with water quality management, social accountability, and continuous improvement of waste and energy management.

-As part of our waste management program, dried Dibba Bay oyster shells are being returned to the ocean in non-pollutive gabion cylinders that are 80 cm high which act as building blocks to protect coral reefs in Dibba, Fujairah.
-The shell structures are offering a substrate for coral growth and new habitat for marine life.
+As part of our waste management program, dried Dibba Bay oyster shells are being returned to the ocean in non-pollutive gabion cylinders that are 80 cm high which act as building blocks to support the marine environment in Dibba, Fujairah.
+The shell structures are offering a substrate for native shellfish species to grow as well as new habitat for marine life.